 Plus, maxing out your cards raises your credit utilization ratio, which harms your credit scores.
 Your credit utilization ratio is how much you owe compared to your credit limits.
 It’s best to keep your credit utilization ratio as low as possible, but definitely below 30%.

 You can also ask credit card issuers for a credit limit increase, but that strategy poses some issues.
 Doing so can make it look like you’re using a smaller percentage of your credit limit—which is generally good for your credit.
 But your request might trigger a hard inquiry, which may offset some of the benefits of the higher limit.

 Plus, a higher credit limit doesn’t reduce how much you owe on your cards (or the monthly payment).
 And if you have trouble controlling your spending impulses, a higher credit limit might tempt you to rack up more debt.

 Apply When You Have Consistent Income

 Lenders may ask about your income when you apply for a personal loan, so it’s critical to show that you can easily afford the monthly loan payments.
 The best time to apply for a loan is when you have a consistent income.
 That not only improves your chances of getting approved but also of getting the best loan terms.
 You may need to wait to apply if you’re unemployed or you don’t have a steady income.

 Select the Right Lender

 Once you understand your credit, your income, and your monthly obligations, find a lender that’s a good fit.
 It’s wise to compare quotes from three lenders before making a decision, and the application process helps you learn about each lender.

 Lenders review your credit and income, and some lenders use alternative approaches to evaluate your application.
-If your credit is less-than-perfect, finding the right lender might help you save money on your loan.
-For example, some lenders evaluate alternative factors, like educational history and college degrees—so a recent graduate might have good luck with those lenders.
+If your credit is less than perfect, finding the right lender might help you save money on your loan.
+For example, some lenders evaluate alternative factors, such as educational history and college degrees—so a recent graduate might have good luck with those lenders.